-I’m Harris and I’m currently studying Electronic Engineering (as of 2014) at University of Nottingham, UK.
-Along with a life full of electronics, I enjoy ice skating, playing bass guitar, having a pint with some good mates, any form of gigging and listening to music!
+I’m Harris and I studied Electronic Engineering at University of Nottingham, UK but have now graduated and work as a Graduate Electronic Engineer at Ocado (not blog affiliation here!).
+Along with a life full of electronics, I enjoy ice skating, playing bass guitar, having a pint with my chums, any form of gigging and listening to music!

 I’ve been interested in electronics since a pretty young age in my opinion.
 It first started when a childhood friend of mine got a 10 in 1 electronic kit for his birthday allowing for such projects as making a crystal radio or lighting a light bulb with a transistor.
 I was utterly fascinated at how wiring up simple components could produce visual or audible effects and I begged my dad to buy me one!
 A week later, the post arrived and it turned out my dad had purchased me a 30 in 1 electronics kit off amazon.
 At first, I made a few of the projects not understanding what half of them even did but observing the effects of the circuits, whether they created strange sounds in the crystal headphone or lit the LED up dependent on external inputs.
 A few of the projects I found so interesting that I started to make them seperate from the kit.
 One of these was a keyboard using the carbon in pencil lead to produce a variable resistor and making little keys out of wood.
 It sounded awful but I was amazed at what electronics could do!

 Fast forward a few years and I started my first “real” project.
 I’ve always liked the thought of being able to drive a motorized vehicle and decided to give it a shot.
 With absolutely no knowledge on petrol engines and hardly any mechanical abilities other than using a screwdriver, spanner and terrible soldering ability, I embarked on an epic task of building a trike.